Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Theoretical calculation of the electronic structure

 \section{Theoretical calculation of the electronic structure}

 The electronic structure of Yb is numerically calculated with configuration interaction implemented in {\textsc{amb}{ i}\textsc{t}} \cite{CompPhysCommun.238.232}.
 For Yb, up to $n=19$ states for $s$ and $p$ orbitals and $n=14$ states for $d$ and $f$ orbitals are included in the calculation.
 For Yb$^+$, up to $n=16$ states are incorporated for all $s$, $p$, $d$, and $f$ orbitals.
-Two electron excitations from states relevant to this analysis and some other excited states and one hole excitations from the $4f$ orbital are allowed.
-For Yb, a hole excitation from the $5s$ and $5p$ orbitals are also allowed. $F_{\alpha}$, $K_{\alpha}$, and $D_{\alpha}$ are calculated by adjusting the initial conditions to observe the resulting energy shifts of each excited state.
+Two electron excitations from states relevant to this analysis and some other excited states and one hole excitation from the $4f$ orbital is allowed.
+For Yb, a hole excitation from the $5s$ and $5p$ orbitals is also allowed. $F_{\alpha}$, $K_{\alpha}$, and $D_{\alpha}$ are calculated by adjusting the initial conditions to observe the resulting energy shifts of each excited state.

-In the following discussion, the results for Yb are mainly used, and the quantities for Yb$^+$ are calculated to test consistency with previous reports.
-The calculations in this work are reasonably consistent with previous reports \cite{PhysRevLett.125.123002,PhysRevLett.128.163201,PhysRevResearch.2.043444,PhysRevA.104.022806} and experimental values \cite{NISTASD}, except for $K_{\alpha}$ for Yb$^+$ ions and $K_{\beta\alpha}$, as shown in Table \ref{tableTheoryCalc} in Appendix.
+The results of our calculation are shown in Table \ref{tableTheoryCalc}, together with experimental measurements and results in other reports.
+Given the situation where sometimes $>50$\% disagreements are observed between other reports and experimental measurements (see $\nu_{467}$ in Table \ref{tableTheoryCalc}), most of our calculations agree well with experimental values and other reports, within $<10$\% relative differences.
+As for the 431-nm transition, $\nu_{431}$ and $F_{431}/F_{578}$ have experimental measurements.
+The relative offsets of the calculation from experiments for these two quantities are 17 and 13\%, respectively.
+The obtained mass shift has large differences to other calculations.
+However, previous reports on theoretical calculation also have large discrepancy between each other with very large relative uncertainties in some cases.
+Given this, it might be necessary to conservatively assume $\pm20$\% relative uncertainty, but our calculation is overall reasonably compatible with previous reports.